SivalenSivalingam/Programming-Principles-Notes/README.md

 # SOLID
 SOLID principle supports good object-oriented design and programming.
 Five of these principles are described as SOLID: Single responsibility, Open-closed, Liskov substitution, Interface segregation, and Dependency inversion.
 (Check out SOLID Principles Repository)

+# Separation of Concerns
+A key principle of software development and architecture is the notion of separation of Separation-of-Concerns-Feb-2013concerns.
+At a low level, this principle is closely related to the Single Responsibility Principle of object oriented programming.
+The general idea is that one should avoid co-locating different concerns within the design or code.